 We reserve the right to amend our Terms from time to time without notice.
 Where we have made material changes, we will seek to provide you with reasonable notice of the change (such as displaying a notice on our website or by sending you an email).
 Your continued use of our Services will constitute your acceptance of the changes.
-The Terms displayed on our website as amended from time to time will apply to all Services provided to you unless you notify us of your intention to cease using the Services.
+The Terms displayed on our website as amended from time to time will apply to all Services provided to you, even if you have not received notice of a change to them.

 Our work will be based solely on the information provided, the circumstances made known to us and the assumptions set out in our correspondence.
 We rely on you bringing to our attention as soon as possible any changes in the information as originally presented as it may impact on our advice.

 The scope of our services is limited to the work specified in our proposal or Engagement Letter.
 Unless expressly stated otherwise in the Engagement Letter, the Services provided do not constitute tax advice nor financial advice nor legal advice.

 The preparation of your income tax return or BAS does not constitute a tax review nor tax audit and cannot be relied upon as such.
 The onus is on you, the taxpayer, to self-assess and there are substantial penalties for incorrect returns.
 You should carefully review the income tax return or BAS to ensure that items shown are accurately stated and inform us of any amendments that are required.

 While we shall endeavour to identify potential issues to the best of our ability, we shall not accept responsibility for matters not reasonably identifiable from the information provided to us as part of our engagement with you.

 Where we are engaged to compile financial information in respect of general purpose or special purpose financial statements, you are responsible for the reliability, accuracy and completeness of the accounting records and disclosure to us of all material and relevant information.